gemrest/september/README.md

   fuwn/september:latest
 ```

-You may start to find this way of passing configuration cumbersome for many options, so Docker management tool like [Portainer](https://www.portainer.io/) or a Docker Compose file might come in handy.
+You may start to find this way of passing configuration cumbersome for many options, so a Docker management tool like [Portainer](https://www.portainer.io/) or a Docker Compose file might come in handy.

 ### Docker Compose